-Finally, you can include some sections at the bottom of your resume for the following:
+Finally, if you have room, you can include some sections at the bottom of your resume for the following:

-When sending your sales resume to recruiters, make sure that you’ve tailored it to the role.
+If not, take the time to modify each resume for each specific application.
 This means removing any irrelevant experience, education and content that wouldn’t add value to a recruiter.

 Create a “master” resume document.
 Add in every job you’ve had and skills you’ve accumulated throughout your career so far.
 Then, when applying for jobs, remove the elements that are not relevant to the role.

 This will save you time when sending applications.
-It will also help you to stand out from the crowd, as you’re presenting only the information that recruiters care about.
+It will also help you to stand out from the crowd, as you’re presenting a professional resume featuring only the information that recruiters care about.

-The perfect sales resume communicates the right skills, an ability to get results and a strong attention to detail.
+The perfect sales resume communicates the right skills and an ability to get results and understand customer needs.
+Plus, it conveys a strong attention to detail.

-For sales job hunters, this means tailoring your resume for the role you’re applying for and sharing your numbers and achievements in order to prove you’re the right candidate for the job.
+For sales job hunters, this means tailoring your sales skills resume for the role you’re applying for and sharing your numbers and achievements in order to prove you’re the right candidate for the job.

 If you’re a sales manager looking for your next top-performer, use this guide as a criteria.
 Do they demonstrate an openness to learning and a proven track record of driving new revenue?
 Look for these qualities and it’s likely you’re on to a winner.